MichSol96/CreativeCodes/README.md

+#CreativeCodes

+Michelle Solon
-Michelle Solon Sophmore EDP and Applied Computing major Creative Codes 3701
+\nSophmore EDP and Applied Computing major
+\nCreative Codes 3701

 Exercise 1 (Face): Uses primarily the draw function to make a face with 10 different graphical elements.
 No addons required